mattermost/mattermost-test-management/data/test-cases/channels/messaging/MM-T88.md

 <!-- (Auto-generated) Based on frontmatter's "key" and "name" -->

-## MM-T88: An elipsis indicates the channel header is too long - public or private channel Quote icon displays at beginning of channel header
+## MM-T88: An ellipsis indicates the channel header is too long - public or private channel Quote icon displays at beginning of channel header

 ---

 **Step 1**

-An elipsis indicates the channel header is too long - public or private channel\
+An ellipsis indicates the channel header is too long - public or private channel\
 \
 Quote icon displays at beginning of channel header\
 \--------------------\